 All over the world, more and more drug-aware citizens are lining to the belief that marijuana use should be treated as a national health issue, rather than a criminal matter.
 This viewpoint stands at the focus of the Greens’ discussion.

 Amongst the bill’s recommendations is the creation of an Australian Cannabis Agency (ACA) to control and regulate the employment of the drug throughout the country.
-The citizen would be able to grow up to seven cannabis plant— with their choice of the strain they prefer whether Mephisto Genetics THC or CBD dominant at home without any paperwork but will require a license through ACA.
+The citizen would be able to grow up to seven cannabis plants— with their choice of the strain they prefer whether Mephisto Genetics THC or CBD dominant at home without any paperwork but will require a license through ACA.
 Other representations include cannabis being sold to 18 years old and above with conventional packaging comparable to tobacco.

 Legalized Medical Cannabis